We want you to get the care you deserve.

 adult children of immature parents

-discomfort with being percieved or preoccupation with perception
+discomfort with being perceived or preoccupation with perception

 setting boundaries